FrankZisko/lab/source/guide_gitea.rst

   1 gem installed
   [isabell@stardust ~]$

+.. note:: Don't be irritated by the warning that the bin folder isn't in the path.
+Uberspace is taking care of it and provide it via ``/opt/uberspace/etc/isabell/binpaths/ruby/asciidoctor``.
+You can check with ``[isabell@stardust ~]$ which asciidoctor``.

-In this case we have to append the config file ``~/gitea/custom/conf/app.ini`` with:
+Now we have to append the config file ``~/gitea/custom/conf/app.ini`` with:

 .. code-block:: ini